google/eng-edu/ml/cc/exercises/README.md

     that can accurately recognize the handwritten digits in the [MNIST data set](http://yann.lecun.com/exdb/mnist/).

+*   **Intro to Sparse Data and Embeddings:** An introduction to embeddings.
+    Build a sentiment-analysis model for movie-review text using an embedding that projects data into two dimensions.

+*   **Intro to Fairness:** An introduction to evaluating models for fairness.
+    Explore the Adult Census Income data set to proactively identify potential sources of bias, and then, post-training, evaluate model performance by subgroup.

 ## Principal Contributors

 The following Google employees contributed to the development of these